Raniz85/raniz.blog/src/posts/devcontainers1/index.md

 The rest of this post assumes that you've set up LXD to run unprivileged containers (which is the recommended way).

-One thing worth noting here is that ran into issues with the network for my containers.
+One thing worth noting here is that I ran into issues with the network for my containers.
 This turned out to be because LXD and [Firewalld](https://firewalld.org/) didn't really get along.
 There is a section on this in the [official guide](https://linuxcontainers.org/lxd/docs/master/networks).
 I did not get that to work however so instead I created a new zone for LXD and put `lxdbr0` in that.